caioluders/caioluders.github.io/h4ck1ng/rootless_sniffing.md

 --
 ```

-Nice, the PoC worked locally and I was seeing the FastCGI requests, but this PoC had some problems.
+Yay!
+The PoC worked locally and I was seeing the FastCGI requests, but this PoC has some problems:

 1. Renaming the socket brought the server down.
 2. If my spoofed socket crashed for some reason the server would also go down.